-I accidentally discovered this coaching approach during one morning when I took a taxi to the office (versus my regular reading-in-the-train trip).
-I looked for an interesting podcast and ran into Richard Boyatzis interview with HBR, where he discusses what great coaching looks like.
-I purchased the book and completed the course immediately after.
+One morning, I accidentally discovered this coaching approach when I took a taxi to the office (versus my regular reading-in-the-train trip).
+I looked for an exciting podcast and ran into Richard Boyatzis’s interview with HBR, where he discusses what great coaching looks like.
+So I purchased the book and completed the course immediately after.

 I will answer these questions and present the model briefly and in detail in what follows.

 What do university professors have to do with coaching?